 In other words a stroke.

-VBI like other forms of stroke can be caused by blood clots, narrowing of the vessel from cholesterol or any other reasons for a reduce blood flow through the artery.
-A less common cause is mechanical forces, particularly in the neck region, that apply pressure on the verterbral arteries or in the worse case scenario, severe it.
-Particularly when the neck is cracked at its end of range.
+Blood clots can cause VBI, as well as other forms of stroke.
+It is the narrowing of the vessel from cholesterol or any other reasons for a reduce blood flow through the artery.
+A less common cause is mechanical forces, particularly in the neck region, that apply pressure on the verterbral arteries or in the worse case scenario, severe it, particularly when the neck is cracked at its end of range.
 The danger lies if the technique is poor and not precise, i.e. many cracks rather than just the one intended.
 This puts a lot of sheer or traction force on the artery, possibly leading to tears or occlusion of the blood vessels.
 See diagram for more details on the anatomy.

 Also to note, that the ‘cracking’ or manipulation in this article refers to the manipulation of the neck.
 It is generally consider safe to manipulate the thoracic or lumbar spine, that’s the mid and lower back.
 Before manipulating the cervical spine, the practitioner should first perform a test for VBI symptoms.